lukso-network/docs/docs/learn/smart-contract-developers/edit-token-metadata.md

 :::caution Contract Compilation

-Make sure that you [sucessfully compiled your contract](./getting-started.md) before executing the deployment script.
+Make sure that you [successfully compiled your contract](./getting-started.md) before executing the deployment script.

 :::